 Stop treating your holiday like a data entry job

 Planning a trip usually starts out fun.
 You pick a destination and look at some photos.
 But then you book your flights, and suddenly you are doing data entry.
 You have a massive Google Sheet open.
 Your inbox is full of booking confirmations.
 You have Google Maps open in another tab to check if your hotel is actually close to the train station.
 It is a complete mess.
+A travel planner app should take this off your hands, but most of them just give you another place to type things into manually.

 The copy-paste loop